 The dose that doctors usually prescribe to younger individuals is 900 mg per day, taken three times per day at 300 mg per dose.
 There are cases in which a dosage increase is recommended up to approximately 1800 mg per day, while some doctors use body weight to determine the appropriate dosage.

 People taking this drug may experience noticeable withdrawal effects and severity of symptoms dependent on one’s physiology.
 Some people have more sensitivity to medication, and for those people discontinuing gabapentin could be a more difficult process.

 Cold Turkey Vs. Tapering

-If you decide to quit gabapentin, it’s recommended that you work it out with the presence of a medical specialist whose field of specialization is “gradual tapering.”
+If one decides to quit gabapentin, it’s recommended to work it out with the presence of a medical specialist whose field of specialization is “gradual tapering.”
 The doctor will reduce the dosage gradually until the drug can be stopped completely.

 Quitting “cold turkey” may lead to life-threatening seizures if the addiction is advanced enough.